ethancheez/ethancheez.github.io/projects/project-4.md

 - Ability upload videos from other sources and not being restricted to YouTube
 - Fixing the copyright issue that prevents certain videos to be played on the site

-The source code of the game can be found in this [GitHub Repo](https://github.com/music-match/music-match)
+The source code of the website can be found in this [GitHub Repo](https://github.com/music-match/music-match)

 Our project page can be viewed [here](https://music-match.github.io/)